-No — any drug taken without a prescription and not under the supervision of a licensed medical doctor who has your full health background is dangerous.
-Just because ketamine is a medical pharmaceutical doesn’t mean it is safe.
+No!
+Any drug taken without a prescription and not under the supervision of a licensed medical doctor who has your full health background is dangerous.
+Just because ketamine is a medical pharmaceutical doesn't mean it is safe.
 It requires deep knowledge of pharmaceuticals and medical conditions.

 What causes ketamine addiction?

-Like most addictions we treat at Cornerstone, ketamine addiction is instilled through a psychological process called ‘positive reinforcement’: When a person’s continued pattern of behavior is motivated by the positive outcome.
+Like most addictions we treat at Cornerstone, ketamine addiction is instilled through a psychological process called ‘positive reinforcement’: When a person’s continued pattern of behavior is motivated by a positive outcome.
 If something feels good, then we will continue to do it.

 With ketamine, the positive outcome is the ‘high’ – the euphoric state of dissociation.
 If you are unable to access this state naturally, then you will likely continue to use ketamine in order to access it.
 How a person manages this pattern of behavior, is the deciding factor between addiction and occasional or one-time use of ketamine.
 In addition to positive reinforcement, research has identified a number of other factors which can make a person more prone to addiction, such as: